 The UN hammered Australia on the atrocious treatment of prisoners in Queensland and the state government finally agreed to close Boggo Road.
 The rooftop protesters came down in victory, with one additional condition they had got from their jailers: a bucketload of Kentucky Fried Chicken.

-Twelve months later in 1988 remaining prisoners moved to Wacol and the most notorious place in Queensland was empty.
+In 1988 remaining prisoners moved to Wacol and the most notorious place in Queensland was empty.
 In the 1990s the women’s prison was demolished to make way for an Ecosciences Precinct and park (freeing up the view) leaving the remaining blocks for private tours.
 The Boggo Road Gaol Historical Society is unhappy about the tours which it is says are expensive (I paid $25 for a 90 minute tour yesterday).
 The Society says the gaol is a public asset and they welcomed Leighton Properties plans to redevelop the site retaining the oldest buildings which date from 1903.
-But tour operator Jack Sim is unhappy saying his business is on the line.
+But tour operator Jack Sim says his business is on the line.

 The remaining buildings are heritage-listed but that may not be enough to save them.
 I don’t trust Leighton Properties to do the right thing by Boggo Road.
-Like most developers they are capable of killing the goose that lays their golden egg while honouring history (think Oaks Festival Towers).
+Like most developers they are capable of killing the goose that lays their golden egg while “honouring” history (think Oaks Festival Towers).
 Boggo Road must remain recognisable as a place of state internment, and its history faithfully recorded.
 Its ghosts and memories must not be demolished for financial gain.
-Our history and our sense of self as Queenslanders, Australians and people demands nothing less.
+Our history and our sense of self as Queenslanders and Australians demands nothing less.